 The event’s opening ceremony, pitching, judging, and closing ceremony will be held via Microsoft Teams.
 Collaboration will be taking place on Discord with workshops, activities and channels that provides participants the opportunity to collaborate with developers across public sector, private sector and the start-up community.
 Participants can also collaborate directly with the OS teams to ensure they’re getting the most effective use of OS data.

-OS is inviting all developers, data scientists, designers and storytellers to participate.
-To register you/your team visit registration page.
+OS invited all developers, data scientists, designers and storytellers to participate.